atosorigin/bullsequana-edge-system-management/ansible/readme.md

 1. install ansible
 `yum install python3`
 `pip3 install ansible`

-2. edit and customize *install_locally.sh* script
+2. edit and customize *install_playbooks_and_plugins.sh* script
 The script basically copies ansible and plugins in default ansible directories
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) If you change default ansible directories, you should adapt the script target directories as needed
-3. run the script `<install_dir>/install_locally.sh`
+3. run the script `<install_dir>/install_playbooks_and_plugins.sh`

 Check your ansible python version:
 `ansible --version`

 As explained in the documentation, you should force python3 interpreter:
 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/ansible_python3_interpreter.png)

 #### <a name="install_docker"></a>Install ansible on docker
-Bull Sequana Edge Ansible Extensions has three installers: Just choose your favorite installation for your environment
+Bull Sequana Edge Ansible Extensions has three docker installers: Just choose your favorite installation for your environment
 1. `<install_dir>/install.sh` run all (Ansible and Zabbix Bull Sequana Edge Extensions) => use stop.sh and start.sh after
 2. `<install_dir>/install_awx.sh` build and run from local Dockerfile that you can adapt => use stop_awx.sh and start_awx.sh after
-3. `<install_dir>/install_awx_from_dockerhub.sh` download and run atosorigin dockerhub images => use stop_awx_from_dockerhub.sh and start_awx_from_dockerhub.sh after
+3. `<install_dir>/install_awx_from_dockerhub.sh` download and run atosorigin dockerhub images => use stop_awx.sh and start_awx.sh after

 ![#9ECBFF](https://placehold.it/15/9ECBFF/000000?text=+) Best Practice: remove useless install, stop and start scripts